Rafa Silva: Benfica

 On 1 September 2016, defending champions Benfica announced that Silva had signed a five-year contract with the club, in a deal totalling €16.4 million.
 His release clause was set at €60 million.
 He made his debut eight days later, starting in a 2–1 win at Arouca.

 In his 14th game, on 22 January 2017, as a late substitute for Kostas Mitroglou, Silva scored his first goal for the team in a 4–0 win over Tondela at the Estádio da Luz.
 In that season, he also played seven minutes in the final of the domestic cup, won after defeating Vitória de Guimarães 2–1.

 Silva scored his ninth league goal of 2018–19 on 2 March 2019, in a 2–1 away victory against Porto; Benfica leapfrogged the opposition and took first place with ten rounds remaining.
 He ended the season with a career-best 17 league goals, bettered only by teammate Haris Seferovic (23 goals) and Bruno Fernandes (20) in the whole division.
 After the season ended, his contract was renewed until 2024 and its buyout clause increased to €80 million.

 On 4 August 2019, Silva scored the opening goal of a 5–0 win for Benfica in the 2019 Supertaça Cândido de Oliveira, against city rivals Sporting at the Estádio Algarve.
 On 23 October, he scored his first Champions League goal in a 2–1 victory over Lyon.
 The following 17 January, days after returning from a three-month injury, he scored both goals in a win away to the same team.

 On 25 October 2022, he scored a brace in a 4–3 victory over Juventus, which qualified his club to the knockout phase.
 On 27 May 2023, he scored a goal in a 3–0 victory over Santa Clara, securing his club's Primeira Liga title for the first time since 2018–19.

 On 12 May 2024, he netted a brace and provided an assist in a 5–0 win over Arouca, marking his final match for Benfica at the Estádio da Luz.
 He finished his last season at the club as top scorer with 14 goals in the league out of 22 in all competitions.

-Beşiktaş JK
+Beşiktaş

-On 25 June 2024, Süper Lig club Beşiktaş announced that Silva arrived in Istanbul to complete his transfer to the club.
+On 25 June 2024, after his contract with Benfica expired, Rafa moved to Turkey, joining Süper Lig side Beşiktaş on a three-year contract.
+He made a total of 65 appearances for the club, scoring 23 goals and providing 15 assists.

+Return to Benfica

+On 22 January 2026, after one-and-a-half years in Turkey, Rafa returned to Benfica, signing a contract until June 2028, for a fee reported to be around €5 million.